-And there's no zero-knowledge DNS system, no custom protocol to bypass VPN blocking, no sign of anything even faintly advanced.
+And there's no zero-knowledge DNS system, no stealth protocol to bypass VPN blocking, no sign of anything even faintly advanced.
 SecureLine isn't bad, but it's not outstanding, either.
 It's more focused on being 'just good enough'.

 - Want to try Avast SecureLine?
 Check out the website here

 Pricing is much the same, as $4.99 a month to protect up to 5 devices on the annual plan, and $3.99 on the both the 2 and 3-year plans.
 We would like to see monthly billing, and it's a little odd that there's no discount for choosing a 3-year plan rather than 2, but otherwise that looks like fair value.

 You can also opt to buy a license covering a single device, but you'll still pay $3.99 a month on the annual plan, $2.99 over 2 and 3 years.
 That might be worth a look if you like Avast and you're already a customer, but otherwise it seems a little overpriced.
 Surfshark's two-year-plan costs only $1.99 a month, for instance, and that has no device limits.